DANS-KNAW/easy-stage-dataset/README.md

 No tests are available that mock fedora or the database for files and folders.
 So run integration tests to check for regression.

+Run `./stageFileItem.sh out/file-sdos src/test/resources/example.csv`
-Run `stageFileItem.sh` to cover the logic that checks existence of datasets and folders or folder-SDO's.
+to cover the logic that checks existence of datasets and folders in the repository or folder-SDO's on the file system.
-Reading a CSV is covered with a unit-test, creation of file/folder SDO's is covered by stageDataset.
+Reading a CSV is also covered with a unit-test, creation of file/folder SDO's is covered by stageDataset.

 Steps for a regression test: